csgillespie/efficientR/main.md

 `IntegerMatrix`, `CharacterMatrix` and `LogicalMatrix`.
 We use these types in a similar way to how we used `NumericVector`'s.
 The main differences are:

- * When we initialise, we need specify the number of rows and columns
+ * When we initialise, we need to specify the number of rows and columns

     ```cpp
     // 10 rows, 5 columns